vincent-picaud/NLS_Fit.jl/docs/src/getting_started.md

 # Fit with recalibration

-This problem is 3 Gaussian at positions 5, 10, 20.
-However the loaded data `(X,Y)` presents a miss calibrated X. The "true" X is:
+This problem is 3 Gaussian peaks at positions 5, 10, 20.
+However the loaded data `(X,Y)` presents a miscalibrated X. This miscalibrated X is computed from The "true" X as follows:
 ```math
 X = 1.1\ X_\text{true} + 0.2
 ```

-This example use synthetic data that can simulated as follows:
+The complete process to generate the synthetic data is:

 ```julia
 using DelimitedFiles,Random